erhant/thuffscript/README.md

 Thuffs exposes classes for all Huff constructs:

-- `Function` and `Event` classes for function and event interfaces.
+- `FunctionABI` and `EventABI` classes for function and event interfaces.
 - `Label` for jump operations
 - `Constant` for constants, and a `Literal` type for things like `0xCAFE`
 - `Macro` for `macro` (or `fn`)